redhat-developer/gitops-operator/test/openshift/e2e/README.md

 ### `01-create-or-update-resource.yaml`

 Example:
-In kuttl, this would create (or modify an existing) `ArgoCD` CR to have dex sso provider using openShiftOAuth.
+In a Kuttl test, this would create (or modify an existing) `ArgoCD` CR to use the Dex SSO provider with `openShiftOAuth`.
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: ArgoCD